 A couple of decades ago, we had the chance to restore an original Empire French frame.
 After the long work of restoring, we decided to realize a replica of that model.
 Follow this link to see what we’re talking about: Empire picture frame #108.

 We believe it to be astonishing for two reasons.
 First, its shape is very worked, a bit heavy perhaps, but very balanced at the same time.
 Its width is 10 cms and the depth is almost 7 cms.
 On one hand, you get a pretty heavy structure if you put it around a painting.
 On the other hand, it looks tremendously light because of the black paint.

 Can you imagine a very dark frame and a bright colorful painting together?
 Since we’re engaged with reproduction frames, we love to match dark paintings with dark frames.
-In fact, a search for the contrast between the two is not the right solution.
+A search for the contrast between the two is not the right solution.
 We strongly believe that the tone and the patina of a frame should be similar to its painting.

-It’s true that the contrast comes in handy if you want to make stand out one between two objects.
-But what about if you’d focus just on the frame instead of the painting.
+The contrast indeed comes in handy if you want to make stand out one between two objects.
+But what about if you’d focus just on the frame instead of the painting?
 For this reason, the risk is not worthy enough.
 And rigorously we recommend believing in our proven rule.